Pa. governor honors veterans as part of annual campaign - NewsBreak

 Pa. governor honors veterans as part of annual campaign

 HARRISBURG, Pa.
-(WKBN) — Over the past several weeks, Pennsylvania Gov. Tom Wolf, along with Commonwealth of Pennsylvania agency officials, have recognized and thanked approximately 1,100 new commonwealth employees who serve or have served in the armed forces of the United States.
+(WKBN) — Over the past several weeks, Pennsylvania Gov. Tom Wolf along with Pennsylvania officials have recognized and thanked approximately 1,100 new commonwealth employees who serve or have served in the United States Armed Forces.

 This recognition comes as part of the annual Pennsylvania State Employee Military Service Recognition Campaign.Griner freed: WNBA star swapped for Russian, heads home